kvietcong/le-custom/GoodToKnow.md

 - Use [NoiseTorch](https://github.com/lawl/NoiseTorch) to automagically remove background noise from your microphone.
 It actually is insane how well it works

+- Steam for some reason keeps your screen awake when you use an external storage solution for your library

 - Documentation is key!

 - I use Arch btw XD